7aitsev/ansible-tuto/step-07/README.md

 host1              : ok=7    changed=4    unreachable=0    failed=1
 ```

 Seemed to work as expected.
-Let's try to restart apache to see if it really worked:
+Let's try to restart Apache to see if it really worked:

 ```bash
 ansible -i step-07/hosts -m service -a 'name=apache2 state=restarted' host1